MicrosoftDocs/mesh-docs/mesh/develop/getting-started/samples/toybox.md

     :::image type="content" source="../../../media/samples/009-beanbag-1.gif" alt-text="GIF that shows an event attendee playing the bean bag toss game.":::

     This is a fun activity that can add a gaming element to your project and promote social interaction and team-building through some friendly competition.
 The bean bags are [interactables](../../enhance-your-environment/avatar-and-object-interactions/interactables.md) and rigidbodies that have visual scripts with several object variables attached.
 One set of targets has animations attached that cause the holes to rotate (object name: *Rotation*).
-When a bag “scores” by falling in a hole, a particle system component generates a "winning" visual cue (object name: *vfx_beanbag_score_001*).
+When a bag "scores" by falling in a hole, a particle system component generates a "winning" visual cue (object name: *vfx_beanbag_score_001*).

 * **Fire Pit & Roasting Marshmallows**

     :::image type="content" source="../../../media/samples/010-marshmallow-2.gif" alt-text="GIF that shows an event attendee roasting a marshmallow.":::